Tropical storm Carlotta aims at Mexico Pacific coast

 Carlotta’s path is far from the Baja California resort of Los Cabos where world leaders are set convene next week for the Group of 20 leaders of top economies on June 18-19.

-With maximum sustained winds of 45 mph, Carlotta was 590 miles southeast of Acapulco and was moving northwest at 9 mph, the Miami-based center said.
+With maximum sustained winds of 45 mph (75 kph), Carlotta was 590 miles (950 km) southeast of Acapulco and was moving northwest at 9 mph (15 kph), the Miami-based center said.

 The Mexican government issued a hurricane watch from east of Salina Cruz to Barra de Tonala, and west of Punta Maldonado to Acapulco.